Her Campus Logo Her Campus Logo

 With all that said, just breathe and enjoy your first week of classes.
 You got this.

-Paige is one of two Campus Correspondents at the Her Campus at UVic chapter.
-Alongside her co-leader, she publishes content, manages the executive team, oversees retention and recruitment, hosts meetings, and writes content as well!
-She has been with Her Campus since September of 2022 as both a writer and editor before deciding to take on a larger role as Chapter Leader.
+Paige has been with Her Campus since September of 2022 as both a writer and editor before deciding to take on a larger role as Chapter Leader for one year.
+As a former Campus Correspondents at the Her Campus at UVic chapter, Paige published content, managed the executive team, oversaw retention and recruitment, and hosted meetings, now she is back to simply writing and editing, what she truly enjoys.
 She has published a piece with the campus newspaper before deciding that she preferred to edit and publish articles instead.
 She has done media for a non-profit as well as collabing with local newspapers to promote the festival that the non-profit ran.
-As a third-year writing major at UVic, Paige is minoring in journalism with a focus in creative nonfiction.
+As a fourth-year writing major at UVic, Paige is minoring in journalism with a focus in creative nonfiction.
 She received a scholarship for a short story she wrote in 2020.
 She has also received various academic scholarships for her grades.
 She hopes to go into either publishing/editing or working for a newspaper/magazine somewhere in Europe one day, ideally in the world of Formula One.
 In her free time, Paige watches and keeps up with the Formula One world.
-She also enjoys reading a good book, bingeing one of her favourite TV shows such as Criminal Minds or Bones, and visiting bookstores.
+She also enjoys reading a good book, bingeing one of her favourite TV shows such as Criminal Minds, and visiting bookstores.